swimorsink/spring-aspectj-examples/README.md

 - AspectJ load time weaving
 - AspectJ Compile time weaving

+[I explained the contents of this repo in much greater detail here.](https://thinkfaster.co/2018/11/why-in-the-world-is-my-spring-autowired-null/) I try to give a summary of it below.

 ## Why is my @Autowired null!?

 This project was motivated by many hours of debugging Spring @Autowired's being null when they shouldn't have been.